FragnetNetwork/docs/docs/control-panel/intro.md

 sidebar_position: 1
 ---

-# What is the Game Control Panel?
+# Getting Started

-Let's discover **the Game Control Panel in less than 5 minutes**.
+Learn about the Game Control Panel and its features.

 ## Behind the panel